jnguyenvan/Teaching/README.md

 # Teaching

-Diffusion Notebook Lab session for M1 students.
+This is a Diffusion Notebook Lab session for M1 students following the DDPM paper to generate MNIST digits in unconditional and conditional ways. <br>
-Answers available
+Answers available.